hweidner/sos/README.md

 * Create a new Simple Object Store
 * Store a new object (key/value pair) or overwrite an existing object
+* Store an object from an io.Reader
 * Get an object (value) by key
+* Get an object into an io.Writer
 * Delete an object from the store
 * Destroy a Simple Object Store entirely